ggeerraarrdd/lafs-cms/README.md

 _LAFS-CMS_ is intended for:

-* **Self-guided Learners** seeking reference full-stack implementation of a Content Management System (CMS) implementations through practical examples.
+* **Self-guided learners** seeking reference full-stack implementation of a Content Management System (CMS) web application.
 * **Information Systems students** researching organizational knowledge, in general, and knowledge loss induced by organizational member turnover (KLT) and technical solutions to KTL, specifically.

 ## Features